Ghare Baire (film)

 Ghare Baire is a 1984 Indian Bengali-language romantic drama film directed and written by Satyajit Ray.
 The film is based on Rabindranath Tagore's novel of the same name, and stars Soumitra Chatterjee, Victor Banerjee, Swatilekha Chatterjee and Jennifer Kendal.
-The film has a complex portrayal of several themes including nationalism, women emancipation, spiritual and materialistic take on life, tradition versus modernism, and others.
+The film has a complex portrayal of several themes including nationalism, women's emancipation, spiritual and materialistic takes on life, tradition versus modernism, and others.

 Ray prepared a script for it in the 1940s, long before he made his first film Pather Panchali.
 The film was in competition for the Palme d'Or at the 1984 Cannes Film Festival.
 At the 32nd National Film Awards, it won the National Film Award for Best Feature Film in Bengali.